 Visitors can make reservations online through this website (preferred), or via phone by calling the recreation.gov phone line at 877-444-6777.
 If you call this number, please be prepared for longer-than-usual wait times.
 Please note that the Siuslaw National Forest does not have any control over the recreation.gov phone line, so we ask you to please prepare by making reservations well in advance.

-Most sites are secluded and private due to dense shrubbery like rhododendrons and Salal.
-Sites 7, 8, 42 and 43 are perched on the sand of the dunes.
-The Oregon Dunes National Recreation Area, in the southern end of Siuslaw National Forest, is known for its wind-sculpted sand dunes towering up to 500 feet above sea level.
+Most sites are secluded and private due to dense shrubbery like rhododendrons and salal.
+Sites 7, 8, 42, and 43 are perched on the sand of the dunes.
+The Oregon Dunes National Recreation Area is known for its wind-sculpted sand dunes towering up to 500 feet above sea level.

-Visit Umpqua Lighthouse State Park, along Lake Marie.
+Visit Umpqua Lighthouse State Park, which features a historic lighthouse, camping, and hiking trails around Lake Marie.
 The Umpqua River Lighthouse stands on the site where the first lighthouse on the Oregon Coast was built in 1857.
 The current lighthouse dates back to 1890.

-The John Dellenback Dunes Trail takes hikers on a 2.7-mile (one way) trek from a conifer forest across the open dunes to the beach on the Pacific Ocean.
-To private vistas of fresh water lakes like Threemile Lake.
-The trail finishes at a beach on the Pacific.
+The John Dellenback Dunes Trail takes hikers on a 2.7-mile (one way) trek from a conifer forest across the open dunes to the beach at the Pacific Ocean.
+Along the way, hikers will be treated to expansive views of the surrounding landscape.
 This hike makes for an incredible workout, due to tall dunes and soft sand.
-Quality wildlife watching is also a feature of the campground.
+Quality wildlife watching is also available at the campground.

 For campground inquiries, please call: 541-271-6000

-From Reedsport, Oregon travel south 10 miles to the Eel Creek Campground.
-Campground entrance is located on west side of Highway 101 at mile post 222.
+From Reedsport, Oregon travel south for 10 miles to Eel Creek Campground.
+The campground entrance is located on the right (west) side of Highway 101 near mile post 222.